Coconut Sugar: Benefits, Nutrition, Side Effects, & How To Make

 Coconut sugar is generally considered to be a vegan-friendly, cruelty-free product.
 Regular refined sugar may go through a filtering process that includes animal bone char but coconut sugar is a completely plant-based ingredient that is made from the coconut palm tree sap.
 There is minimal processing and no involvement of animal byproducts.
 However, do check the ingredients’ list on the packaging as some manufacturers may opt for processing with bone char or animal-derived components.
 In addition, check for certifications on the label to confirm that the sugar is organic and that harmful chemical fertilizers or pesticides were not used in its production.

 How does coconut sugar compare with other types of sugar?
+Are they different from coconut sugar?
 Let us understand in the following section.
+Here, you can also read about the benefits of brown sugar to better understand the complete subject.

 Coconut Sugar Vs. Other Types Of Sugar